Organic Farming in Slovenia

 Agricultural Producers

-In 2023, the number of organic agricultural producers in Slovenia increased to 3,864 producers (+82 producers y/y).
-This indicates expansion in organic agricultural production as more farmers adopt organic farming methods and enter the organic market.
+In 2024, the number of organic agricultural producers in Slovenia increased to 3,964 producers (+100 producers y/y).
+This reflects barriers to organic farming adoption, including technical challenges and market access constraints.

 All Operators